jjmchew/jjmchew.github.io/cs/VPSnotes.md

     (https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-22-04)
     - follow instructions above to setup nginx to serve separate resources at separate folders
       - having a temporary static site helps to confirm if the DNS / webserver is working
-      - be sure to run `nginx -t` to test config files after making changes
+      - be sure to run `sudo nginx -t` to test config files after making changes

     - https://kuldipmori.medium.com/nginx-for-managing-multiple-websites-via-subdomains-ddf1fdbd336b
     - domain files are in `/var/www/[domain]/html`